ongyuann/nothing/README.md

 **Have fun**

-if you encounter any troubles, please, do not hesitate to solve them your own farting self. :).
+any problems faced using the script are to be fixed by your own bloody self. :).

 no biatches were harmed in the making of this readme. only @5sh073s.